caoranach/DiscordConnect/README.md

 --------------------------------------------------

 Special thanks to Foundry-DiscordBridge by nearlyNonexistent, whose code helped me figure out a few things about how Foundry worked!

+Thanks also to Vaelos, who helped me submit it.